drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-debezium-reaction/_index.md

 |`queries`| The list of continuous queries you would like the Debezium Reaction to listen to and publish change events for.
 |`properties.brokers`| The Kafka broker to write to, for example `test-kakfa:9092` which is the name of the server set up by applying the `test-kafka.yaml` file.
 |`properties.topic`| The name of the Kafka topic to write to, for example `my-kafka-topic`.
-|`properties.includeKey`| Whether to include the `key` in the resulting event.
-This defaults to `false` so only the value is included by default.
-|`properties.includeSchemas`| Whether to include the `schema` in the resulting event.
-If `includeSchemas` is set to `true` this will also include the key schema, otherwise only the value schema is included.
-This defaults to `false`.

 ## Inspecting the Reaction